Discovering Asian Hot Pot: A Comprehensive Guide for Newbies

 Tofu and other soy products

 Tofu is another great addition.
-I usually steer away from soft tofu since this will not retain its shape, instead, opt for firmer variations of tofu and even beancurd products like beancurd puffs, beancurd sticks, pressed or fried tofu, and fried beancurd skin.
+We sometimes avoid soft tofu since this will not retain its shape, instead, opt for firmer variations of tofu and even beancurd products like beancurd puffs, beancurd sticks, pressed or fried tofu, and fried beancurd skin.

 If you love tofu, read here for more inspiration on what to do with it.